Argentina Data Privacy

 These comprehensive AWS technical and organizational measures are consistent with the goals of the PDPA, and Disposition 11/2006 under the PDPA, to protect personal data.
 Customers using AWS services maintain control over their content and are responsible for implementing additional security measures based on their specific needs, including content classification, encryption, access management and security credentials.

-As AWS does not have visibility into or knowledge of what customers are uploading onto its network, including whether or not that data is deemed subject to the PDPA, customers are ultimately responsible for their own compliance with the PDPA and related regulations.
-The content on this page supplements the existing Data Privacy resources to help you align your requirements with the AWS Shared Responsibility Model when you process personal data in international data centers.
+As AWS does not have visibility into or knowledge of what customers are uploading onto its network, including whether or not that data is deemed subject to the Privacy Act, customers are ultimately responsible for their own compliance with the Privacy Act and related regulations.
+The content on this page supplements the existing Data Privacy resources to help you align your requirements with the AWS Shared Responsibility Model when you store and process personal data using AWS services.

 What is the customer’s role in securing their content?